mousefad/rust-klipper-timeout/README.md

 ## TODO

-* Remove the --config option - path of config file should just come from XDG standards for config files.
 * Upgrade zbus version to 5.x and port code as necessary.
 * Review Cursor-generated code, clean-up and refactor as needed.
 * Add --daemonize option with path to log file as arg.